joaokucera/unity-swordhero/README.md

 It's a repository for a prototype made in between a day and another.
 Feel free to download, there is no license, no condition, just download it and use as you wish.
 I hope this helps you to study Unity.

+##### How to improve it?

+Create a fork of [unity-hovercraft](https://github.com/joaokucera/unity-swordhero/fork).

+Did you change it? [submit a pull request](https://github.com/joaokucera/unity-swordhero/pull/new/master).

 ##### License

 Licensed under the MIT License.